 Passivation and First Brew

 Passivating always seems to be a bit of voodoo art to most, and if you have done any research, you are likely to agree.
 I have read many different articles on how to “properly” passivate stainless steel using many different acidic compounds.
 Most methods call for a strong acidic solution (like nitric acid) circulated for some time at a particular temperature.
-I like to reference ASTM A380/A380M-17, which defines a standard practice for stainless steel cleaning, descaling, and passivation that were adopted by the U.S. Department of Defense.
+I like to reference ASTM A380/A380M-17, which defines a standard practice for stainless steel cleaning, descaling, and passivation that the U.S. Department of Defense adopted.
 For what we need, the basics are rinse, clean (alkaline detergent), rinse, acid passivate, and rinse.

 However, something that never seems to come up is the potential damage of brewery components with a strong hot acid (such as nitric).
 I have witnessed damage to manway gaskets, pump seals, other seals, corroded pump motor shafts, etc. So, if you can try to isolate items that may be damaged during this process, you will save yourself plenty of grief.

 Once water brews are trouble-free, I will set up for the first brew.
 That means filling both hot and cold liquor tanks, setting their temperatures, and monitoring to ensure they are working as expected.
-The malt recipe will run through the malt handling system and into a grist hopper (if one is included), allowing the checking of motor performance (i.e., heat and amperage draw) and balancing flows between conveyors and the malt mill.
+The malt recipe will run through the malt handling system and into a grist hopper (if included), allowing the checking of motor performance (i.e., heat and amperage draw) and balancing flows between conveyors and the malt mill.

 If the mashing vessel is dedicated for this purpose, then at the end of the mashing program, a transfer over to a lauter tun is next.
 Both speeds of transfer and how well the mash vessel drains (vortexing? complete emptying?) are noted.
 Always listening for any unusual noises and constantly checking for leaks.
 I like to see this transfer occur within 10 minutes for a “normal” brew.